 The Banking Superintendency initiated a process of strengthening the regulatory framework of the financial system, which includes the revision and updating of existing regulations consistent with the Risk Based Supervision Model and international best practices.
-In this respect, the main changes in the regulatory framework of the Dominican financial system include: the definition of principles of governance for financial intermediaries, as well as the enhancement of the criteria and minimum standards that intermediaries have to comply with, according to their nature, size, complexity and risk profile, as well as in accordance with international corporate governance standards and practices; the adoption of measures aimed at improving the client's condition; an update of the definition of eligible collateral, as well as of their types and percentage of admissibility, according to market needs, which generate a positive impact on access to credit to finance productive sectors; and the establishment of guidelines that financial intermediaries should consider to maintain an effective internal control system.
+The main changes in the regulatory framework of the Dominican financial system include: the definition of principles of governance for financial intermediaries and the enhancement of the criteria and minimum standards that intermediaries have to comply with, according to their nature, size, complexity and risk profile, in accordance with international corporate governance standards and practices; the adoption of measures aimed at improving the client's condition; an update of the definition of eligible collateral, as well as of their types and percentage of admissibility, according to market needs, which generate a positive impact on access to credit to finance productive sectors; and the establishment of guidelines that financial intermediaries should consider to maintain an effective internal control system, as well as the minimum criteria to be applied by financial institutions, for the purpose of implementing and maintaining an adequate risk management framework.